Heli Skiing Japan

 Niseko in Hokkaido is renowned for its fabulous powder, both in terms of quantity and quality, which is why lots of international skiers and snowboarders flock there to revel in the powder.
 It can get crowded at the Niseko ski resort and freshies disappear quite quickly unless you head into the backcountry.

-Thankfully there’s a new Niseko heli skiing outfit that makes the most of the amazing powder in the region, and offers real Canadian-style guided helicopter skiing.
-The
+Thankfully there’s a Niseko heli skiing outfit that makes the most of the amazing powder in the region, and offers real Canadian-style guided helicopter skiing.

-Hokkaido Backcountry Club is a spin-off from the very reputable Black Diamond Tours company.
-HBC offers heli skiing on Shiribetsu-dake next to the
+Hokkaido Backcountry Club offers heli skiing on Shiribetsu-dake next to the

 Rusutsu Resort, which is about a 30 minute drive from Niseko.
 Shiribetsu has fabulous terrain around 360 degrees of the mountain, with long and very steep lines.
-Check out the
+The

 Other Heli Skiing Hokkaido